sumguytho/SuperHexagonRE/README.md

 ## camera_rotation_type

-Controls the way the camera is spun, for example, when it's 0 the camera slowly spins counter-clockwise, when it's 1 it does the same in the opposite direction and this pattern persists until it's lower than 7, values greater or equal to 7 just lock it in place the way it's seen in the last stage.
+Controls the way the camera is spun, for example, when it's 0 the camera slowly spins counter-clockwise (or clockwise, don't remember, doesn't matter), when it's 1 it does the same in the opposite direction and this pattern persists until it's lower than 7, values greater or equal to 7 just lock it in place the way it's seen in the last stage.

 ---